 Winner: Capital One Venture Rewards Credit Card

 Applying for a card with a welcome bonus can be a great way to boost your rewards from the get-go.
-The Capital One Venture Rewards Credit Card comes with a substantial offer, as new applicants can earn 75,000 bonus miles once they spend $4,000 on purchases in the first three months of account opening.
+The Capital One Venture Rewards Credit Card comes with a substantial offer: Enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

 We estimate that Capital One miles are worth 1.8 cents each when redeemed towards travel redemptions via certain transfer partners, making this welcome offer extremely valuable.
 However, you’ll want to ensure that you can meet the minimum spending requirements so you don’t miss out on this great opportunity.